-Environmental impacts following a spill
+B.11 Environmental impacts following a spill

 Firstly, condensate pollution creates safety problems for people.
-These issues, not addressed in this document specifically dedicated to the environmental aspects in aquatic settings, must be addressed as a priority.
+These issues, not addressed in this part specifically dedicated to the environmental aspects in aquatic settings, must be addressed as a priority (see D.1).